 Counterintuitive?
 Confusing?
 Alarming?
 Many Bitcoin users are surprised to find eerie similarities between this diabolical debit card and the way transactions seem to work.

 Thinking about Bitcoin in terms of past experiences with online banking and debit cards can lead to problems.
-Fortunately, an older payment method offers better insights into how Bitcoin works and why.
+Fortunately, an older payment method offers better insights into how Bitcoin works.

 Bitcoin is Electronic Cash

 The similarities between Bitcoin and cash run deep.
-In his whitepaper, Satoshi Nakamoto even described Bitcoin as an "electronic cash system".
-Understanding the close connection between Bitcoin and cash is the key to understanding change addresses.
+In his whitepaper, Satoshi Nakamoto even described Bitcoin as an “electronic cash system.”
+Understanding the close connection between Bitcoin and physical cash is the key to understanding change addresses.